SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

      ! https://www.sciencedirect.com/science/article/pii/S0010465518303412 !
      !---------------------------------------------------------------------!
    /

+These input keywords specify the pulsed electric field applied to the system.

 ``ae_shape1 = 'Ecos2'`` indicates that the envelope of the pulsed electric field has a *cos^2* shape.